 See The Growth Opportunity

 Start by changing how you think of problems.
 They aren’t some cosmic punishment for being a bad person – problems are a part of life.
 Everyone encounters them, no matter how perfect their life may look from the outside.
 And the only thing that really matters is how you deal with them.
-In fact, problems are extremely important, because they teach us things that no amount of plain sailing can, and they give us an opportunity for the personal growth.
+In fact, problems are extremely important, because they teach us things that no amount of plain sailing can, and they give us an opportunity for personal growth.

 If someone does you wrong, you may feel like casting around for some dark magic spells to get even, but revenge is a dish best served cold and you can learn a lot about how you allow others to treat you.
 Ignoring problems generally means that they don’t get better – it’s only when you take action that things get better.

 Burying your head in the sand isn’t going to help resolve anything, but when you acknowledge that something bad has happened, and resolve to use the opportunity then you really can gain a silver lining out of what looked like a bad situation.
-Having difficulties and being able to overcome them is a sense of accomplishment like no-other, gives you a set of really useful skills and is the key to long-term happiness.
+Having difficulties and being able to overcome them is a sense of accomplishment like no-other, gives you a set of really useful skills, and is the key to long-term happiness.

 When Is A Problem Not A Problem?

-When you look at it rationally, all a problem really is, is a decision or a series of decisions which needs to be made.
+When you look at it rationally, all a problem really is, is a decision or a series of decisions that need to be made.
 So knowing how to make effective decisions is a big skill.
 Sometimes a technique as simple as listing out the pros and cons of different courses of action can help us to take a step back, put our emotions to one side, and use our logic and analytical thinking to make the right decision.

 Every problem can also be an opportunity to make a change in our lives – sometimes a much needed one.
 That’s not to say that coming to that decision will be easy – often far from it.
 The challenges we encounter in life make it more meaningful and they form our characters.
 Once you can embrace this way of thinking you are far more likely to come to a great solution that will benefit you.